Czech Republic–Slovakia relations: Cultural relations

 Cultural relations between Slovaks and Czechs are exceptionally close and friendly.
 This is mainly due to their linguistic and cultural proximity, which is almost unique in the world.
 The Czech and Slovak languages are so closely related that both peoples understand each other well in everyday life.
 Official documents in the other country's language are automatically recognized in the Czech Republic and Slovakia.
 Until their separation in 1993, they lived in a shared media and educational space, which promoted mutual language skills.
 Even after 1993, Czech remained omnipresent in Slovakia: most Slovak households can still receive Czech television and radio stations today.
 Czech films, series, and books are often shown or distributed in Slovakia in their original form, as subtitles or translations are not necessary.
 As a result, passive—but often also active—knowledge of Czech remains very high among the Slovak population.
 Conversely, after the separation, everyday contact with Slovak declined somewhat in the Czech Republic, so that language skills of Slovak are not quite as widespread there.

 Cultural cooperation is promoted by government and civil society initiatives.
 There is a Czech Center in Bratislava that organizes exhibitions, film festivals, concerts, and readings.
 Slovakia is similarly active in the Czech cultural sphere.
 Numerous theater companies, musicians, and artists regularly perform in each other's countries.
 There are also many personal connections.
 Countless families have mixed roots, as marriages between Czechs and Slovaks were common during the period when the two countries were part of the same state.
 Education and the sciences are important areas.
 Thousands of Slovak students continue to be attracted to Czech universities every year.
 Due to the similarity of the languages, Slovaks can study there without any major obstacles—Czech universities accept Slovak applicants without complications, and exams can often even be taken in Slovak.

 There are around 200,000 people of Slovak descent living in the Czech Republic and around 46,000 people of Czech descent living in Slovakia.
 Gustáv Slamečka, a Slovak citizen, was a Minister of Transportation of the Czech Republic from 2009 to 2010 and in his office he exclusively used the Slovak language.
 In addition, Andrej Babiš, who served as prime minister of the Czech Republic from 2017 to 2021, was born in Bratislava, Czechoslovakia (now Slovakia) to a Slovak father.
 Babiš holds dual Czech and Slovak citizenship, and was the first Czech prime minister for whom Czech was not a native language.

+European Union and NATO

+Both countries became members of the EU in 2004. the Czech Republic joined NATO in 1999, and Slovakia joined NATO in 2004.